ostaquet/Arduino-Nano-33-IoT-Ultimate-Guide/README.md

 Useful ressources:
 *  [Official documentation of the WiFiNINA library](https://www.arduino.cc/en/Reference/WiFiNINA)
 *  [Datasheet of the NINA W102](https://www.u-blox.com/sites/default/files/NINA-W10_DataSheet_%28UBX-17065507%29.pdf)

+## How to use the Bluetooth (BLE) with the Arduino Nano 33 IoT?
+The communication module on the Arduino Nano 33 IoT includes both Wifi and Bluetooth.
+You can use the Arduino Nano 33 IoT as BLE and Bluetooth client and host device; it means that you can use the Nano as central or peripheral device.

+In terms of performance, the BLE on the Arduino Nano 33 IoT is consuming much less than the Wifi and support good range for many different usage.
+At 3.3V, the [sketch  BLE experiment](blob/master/src/BLE/BLE.ino) consuming only 47mA instead of 110mA for the Wifi.
+The range is around 7 meters indoor (with two walls) and more than 25 meters outside without obstacles.

+In order to use the Bluetooth or BLE features, the [official Arduino BLE library](https://www.arduino.cc/en/Reference/ArduinoBLE) is the best starting point.

 ## How to use the Inertial Measurement Unit (IMU) with the Arduino Nano 33 IoT?
 The IMU embedded in the Arduino Nano 33 IoT is the [LSM6DS3](https://www.st.com/resource/en/datasheet/lsm6ds3.pdf).
 It is composed by a 3-axis accelerometer and a 3-axis gyroscope.
 The LSM6DS3 on the Arduino Nano 33 IoT can be use easily through the I2C bus on the slave address 0x6A.